Simple Moon Rituals for Busy People: Moon Magic in Minutes

 Read each item on your list aloud, one at a time.
 After reading each one, say: “I release you with love and gratitude for the lesson you brought.”
 Feel the weight of each item lifting from your shoulders.

 When you’ve read the entire list, carefully ignite the paper in your fireproof container using the candle flame.
 Watch the smoke carry your releases upward.
 As the paper burns, visualize silver light filling the spaces where those burdens lived.
+For more on this, check out our guide on Moon Ritual Guide for Beginners 2025.

 Step 6: Charge Your Tools

 While the full moon shines, place your crystals in the moonlight to cleanse and recharge them.
-Set your bowl of water where moonlight can touch it β€” this becomes moon water that you can use throughout the coming weeks for anointing candles, blessing doorways, or adding to ritual baths.
+Set your bowl of water where moonlight can touch it — this becomes moon water that you can use throughout the coming weeks for anointing candles, blessing doorways, or adding to ritual baths.

 Step 7: Gratitude and Closing